Marta44/to-press2019/README.md

 6. [jQuery](https://jquery.com/) : was used to make the navbar responsive.
 7. [Popper.js](https://popper.js.org/) : was used to make the navbar responsive.
 8. [AutoPrefixer](https://autoprefixer.github.io/) : was used to analyse the CSS code and make it suitable for all browsers.
-9. [Fancybox](https://fancyapps.com/fancybox/3/) : was used in the "Gallery" page to view and browse images easily.
+9. [Fancybox](https://fancyapps.com/fancybox/3/) : was used in the "Home Page" and "Gallery" page to view and browse images easily.
 10. [Gitpod](https://gitpod.io/) : is the open-source IDE (Integrated Development Environment) that I used to create my project.
 11. [Git](https://git-scm.com/) : was used for version control by utilizing the Gitpod terminal (CLI) to commit to Git and push to GitHub.
 12. [GitHub](https://github.com/) : is a hosting platform used to deploy and store the project code after being pushed from Git.